MapleCCC/importall/README.md

 ## Advanced Tricks

-To provide names thorough the wild card import, internally the `importall` module will eagerly import every names from standard libraries at the time of module loading and initialization, even if the user only intends to use `importall()`, `get_all_symbols()`, or `deimportall()` functions.
+To provide names thorough the wildcard import, internally the `importall` module will eagerly import every names from standard libraries at the time of module loading and initialization, even if the user only intends to use `importall()`, `get_all_symbols()`, or `deimportall()` functions.
 However, the overhead of calling `importall()` is not cheap, rendering it undesirable for performance-sensitive applications.
-If one is certain that he won't use the wild card import, and would like to discard the unnecessary overhead, one could preemptively set the environment variable `IMPORTALL_DISABLE_WILD_CARD_IMPORT` (its presence suffices, its value doesn't matter), so as to disable the wild card import.
+If one is certain that he won't use the wildcard import, and would like to discard the unnecessary overhead, one could preemptively set the environment variable `IMPORTALL_DISABLE_WILDCARD_IMPORT` (its presence suffices, its value doesn't matter), so as to disable the wildcard import.

 ## Miscellaneous